Warkanlock/warkanlock.github.io/_posts/2023-10-20-why-data-is-hard.md

 Validity, accuracy, timeliness, completeness, correctness, schemas, etc.

-You wake up one day after a couple of months of wrestling with this issue of what, at first, started as a simple and naïve script, you realize you are not only solving a technical problem, but you are building the foundations of a data-driven organization.
+You wake up one day after a couple of months of wrestling with this issue of what, at first, started as a simple and naïve script, and you realize you are not only solving a technical problem, but you are building the foundations of a data-driven organization.

 And that, my friend, is why data is hard.